avi747av/npm-recursive-runner/README.md

 - `--rootDir <directory>`:  Specify the root directory to start searching for `package.json` files.
 - `--skipRoot`: Skip installation for the root `package.json`.
 - `--skip <directories>`: Skip installation for specific directories.
+- `--addDirectories <directories>`: Add specific directories to install dependencies even they in the skip.

 Usage